-Your Southern California agent can be a huge asset here because she’ll have a handle on what’s working and what’s not in the local market.
+Your Los Angeles agent can be a huge asset here because she’ll have a handle on what’s working and what’s not in the local market.
 To discover more about how an agent can assist you, just call (805) 257-5780.

 2. See to the Basics First

-Then, when you begin making renovations in preparation for selling your house in Southern California, take care of the big basics first.
+Then, when you begin making renovations in preparation for selling your house in Los Angeles, take care of the big basics first.